 Preparing for the OSCE station format

-Candidates are encouraged to review this document on common mistakes made on exams featuring Objective Structured Clinical Examination (OSCE) stations.
+Candidates are encouraged to review the common mistakes web page made on exams featuring Objective Structured Clinical Examination (OSCE) stations.

 Additionally, here are the answers to some frequently asked questions that we receive from candidates preparing for the OSCE station format.